verdaccio/website/website/translated_docs/sr-CS/cli.md

 title: "Command Line Tool"
 ---

-Verdaccio CLI je Vaša početna stanica za pokretanje aplikacije.
+The Verdaccio CLI is your tool to start and stop the application.

 ## Komande